-Any kind of urine leakage without self-control is termed as incontinence.
-Women experience incontinence twice as often as men, but more than 50% of woman in India do not report to a doctor.
+Any kind of urine leakage without self-control is termed incontinence.
+Women experience incontinence twice as often as men, but more than 50% of women in India do not report to a doctor.

 Incontinence is usually characterized as: